 In practice, this covers a huge range of tasks specific to the hospital department or healthcare setting in which they work.

-Nurses in the accident & emergency department (A&E) need to be able to handle extreme stress coming from several areas; firstly, the patient themselves who are suffering from serious and severe illness, secondly from the family members who are concerned about the well-being of their love ones and lastly, from the nature of the work itself.
-A&E nurses need to know how to prioritise patients based on their different healthcare needs, and to do so quickly while maintaining a high degree of precision and quality in the care that they deliver.
+Nurses in the Urgent Care Centre (UCC) need to be able to handle extreme stress coming from several areas; firstly, the patient themselves who are suffering from serious and severe illness, secondly from the family members who are concerned about the well-being of their love ones and lastly, from the nature of the work itself.
+UCC nurses need to know how to prioritise patients based on their different healthcare needs, and to do so quickly while maintaining a high degree of precision and quality in the care that they deliver.

-In addition to their regular responsibilities, A&E nurses also have to:
+In addition to their regular responsibilities, UCC nurses also have to: